 The University of South Carolina (USC) is a landmark for higher education in the south.
 The school boasts seven satellite schools throughout the state.
 USC enrolls nearly 50,000 students, with the largest enrollment on the Columbia campus.
 The school delivers over 350 unique degrees of study.
 The school is most well-known for its undergrad international business program.

 Students at the USC can take the bachelor of science in sport and entertainment.
 Graduates have what it takes to jump into the sport and entertainment industries.
 The program comes with two internships and a heavy course load.
 Topics include business, economic, and finance electives.
 This degree enables students to launch careers with professional sports teams.
 Some of the unique classes at USC prove it:

 - College Sports

-The Sport and Entertainment Management degree at the University of South Carolina is one of a kind in a number of regards.
-It’s a one-stop-shop for everything you need in the sports industry—ultimately, sports are entertainment, so this program treats it at such.
+The degree at the University of South Carolina is one of a kind in a number of regards.
+It’s a one-stop-shop for everything you need in the sports industry.
+Ultimately, sports are entertainment, so this program treats it as such.
 It’s no surprise that it gets good results.
-Shanghai Rankings named it the number 3 program of its kind in the world!

 College Choice Score: 90.5

 Located north of Baltimore, Towson University is a public university.
 It began in 1866 as the state’s first school for teachers and educators.
 The school is now one of the largest universities in the state.
 It has since expanded its offerings to over 100 different degree programs.
 About 22,000 students attend the institution.

 The bachelor of science in sport management helps students adapt to changes in the field.
 One of the unique requirements for students is to complete a minor in business administration.
 The degree culminates in the internship experience.
 This places students in job locations like Baltimore, Washington D.C., and Philadelphia.
 Some of the highlight courses in this program include:

 - American Women in Sport